Fine Art Paintings by Asheville Artist Tebbe Davis

 What do you think makes good art?

 Well, we hope we have given you a better understand of Tebbe and his artwork.
-We now invite you to come see for yourself some Tebbe’s oil paintings at Mountain Made, an art gallery in downtown Asheville.
+We now invite you to come see for yourself some Tebbe’s fine art paintings at Mountain Made, a downtown Asheville art gallery.